-Most people are unfamiliar with what a water softener actually does to water.
-In short, it reduces the amount of minerals in water.
+Most people are unfamiliar with a water softener actually does to water.
+In short, it reduces the number of minerals in the water.
 This means you do not have to deal with gross mineral deposits in your sink.
 Hard water can even damage certain appliances.

 Now, soft water does not have any negative effects.
 It has a lot of positive benefits.
 Mainly, it will stop the damage to your appliances, skin, clothes, and sink.
 This will save you time, money, and frustration.

 The Best Water Softeners

 This is the first softener on the list and one that we

 strongly recommend.
 It is a Fleck 5600sxt softener built by ABCwaters.
 This is